Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 • Recognize the relationship between SVCB and HTTPS records as a general and specialized pair

-An SVCB (Service Binding) record is a general-purpose DNS record type that provides connection parameters for any service.
-It enables clients to discover service endpoints along with their configuration -- protocol versions, ports, and IP hints -- in a single DNS query.
+An SVCB (Service Binding) record is a general-purpose DNS record type that provides connection parameters for services whose clients understand SVCB.
+It enables those clients to discover service endpoints along with their configuration -- protocol versions, ports, and IP hints -- in a single DNS query.

 How SVCB Records Work